lizzybit/Formula1/README.md

 GROUP BY 1,2,3
 ORDER BY 4 DESC;
 ```
-Use the the max points achieved every season to find the world champion for every year
+Use the the max points achieved every season to find the world champion for every year:
 ``` sql
 SELECT DISTINCT r.year, d.nationality, d.surname, ds.points
 FROM drivers d